gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Still don't think it's right, them being here,"
-Miz Nabbles muttered to no one in particular as Dockety, Beevy, and the other bots joined the line.
+Miz Nabbles muttered to no one in particular, nodding toward Dockety, Beevy, and the other bots.

 "Well,
 Special Leaf asked for them especially, and I think that's what matters most."
-The schoolteacher's ears flicked back in embarrassment at Maddy's calm rebuke.
+The schoolteacher's ears flicked back at the mayor's calm rebuke.

 "You go ahead,"
-Papa Roo said gently as they neared the head of the line.
+Papa Roo urged Sindy gently as they neared the head of the line.
 Sindy took the shovel,
-dug into the pile beside the grave, and tilted it in.
+dug into the pile beside the grave, and tilted the blade to spill the soil around the cedar's roots.
-The cedar wasn't even as tall as she was, but she supposed the others towering over her must once have been as small.
+The tree wasn't even as tall as she was, but she supposed the others towering over her must once have been as small.

 "Miz Roo?